containers/podman/docs/source/markdown/podman-container-runlabel.1.md

 #### **--cert-dir**=*path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 (Default: /etc/containers/certs.d) Please refer to containers-certs.d(5) for details.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 #### **--creds**=*[username[:password]]*